-Hate crimes against Muslim and Jewish students has gone on far too long.
+Hate crimes against Muslim and Jewish students have gone on far too long.
 Students are being beaten, tortured, and even killed here in the United States, not in back allies and dangerous areas, but on college campus locations across the country.
 Does your son or daughter know what do to protect themselves?

-From knowing when to ask for tutoring for a class to knowing when to come talk to their parents about a bad relationship, we all have to encourage our teens to have an open relationship with us.
+From knowing when to ask for tutoring for a class to know when to come to talk to their parents about a bad relationship, we all have to encourage our teens to have an open relationship with us.
 If they feel like they can’t talk to us, do they have someone they can turn to?

 It might be hard for parents to accept.
 But giving your young adults a call list of other people to call might save their lives.
 Maybe it is clergy, a suicide hotline, or a family friend.
 They all need to know who they can confide in when they need to talk or ask for help.

-Making these simple appointments regularly before they leave high school will give them the skills and confidence to do them on their own later.
+Making these simple appointments regularly before they leave high school will give them the life skills and confidence to do them on their own later.

 This summer, have your teen make some appointments for you.
 These can be crossed off your To-Do list and give them time to work out how to get appointments accomplished.

-As hard as it is to watch them make mistakes, it’s our job to start to take the hands off and let them do it.
+As hard as it is to watch them make mistakes, it’s our job to start to take the hands-off and let them do it.

 Tip: Pick a day of the week and teach them how to do one load of darks, colors, whites, and delicates.
 Example – Monday Darks, Tuesday Colors, ect.
 Overwhelming them will make them zone out.

 You would be surprised at how many people have no idea how to care for their own cars.
-Now is the time to get them ready for their step they’ll need to take after driving away from home.
+Now is the time to get them ready for the step they’ll need to take after driving away from home.